maykar/compact-custom-header/compact-custom-header/readme.md

 * The clock will only display if you have set an icon to be the clock in the config.

-* Putting this card inside a stack or any other container cards may cause layout issues, but can also fix some issues using panel view or 0.84.
+* Putting this card inside a stack or any other container cards may cause layout issues, but can also fix some issues using panel view or HA version > 0.84.

-* To use with panel view or fix 0.84 layout issues, place as the last card of a vertical stack:
+* To use with panel view or fix > 0.84 layout issues, place as the last card of a vertical stack:
 ```
     views:
       - id: home